lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Error Messages with CoAP Transport

 EDHOC does not restrict how error messages are transported with CoAP, as long as the appropriate error message can to be transported in response to a message that failed (see {{error}}).
-In case of combining EDHOC and OSCORE as specified in {{I-D.palombini-core-oscore-edhoc}}, an error message following a combined EDHOC message_3/OSCORE request MUST be sent with a CoAP error code and SHALL contain the ERR_INFO as payload (see {{error}}).
+In case of combining EDHOC and OSCORE as specified in {{I-D.ietf-core-oscore-edhoc}}, an error message following a combined EDHOC message_3/OSCORE request MUST be sent with a CoAP error code and SHALL contain the ERR_INFO as payload (see {{error}}).